wellington36/intermediate-statistics-problems/README.md

 #11 | -  | -  | -  | ✅ | ✅ | -  | ✅ | -  | -  | ❌ |
 #12 | -  | -  | -  | ✅ | ✅ | -  | ✅ | -  | -  | ❌ |
 #13 | -  | -  | -  | ✅ | ✅ | -  | ✅ | -  | -  | ❌ |

+*: List 6 was split into 2 because of its size.

 obs: _There may be duplicated problems between the files because they are from different places but have similar references._